Shoebox Packers Go From Devastation to Celebration

 Lisa DeBusk, right, was overjoyed to help host a packing party with Angie Fritz, Operation Christmas Child project leader for First Baptist Damascus and young church member Jaz.

 Lisa DeBusk, right, was overjoyed to help host a packing party with Angie Fritz, Operation Christmas Child project leader for First Baptist Damascus and young church member Jaz.
-Angie is a member of Glade Spring Baptist, the congregation that welcomed First Baptist for a joint packing party.
+Lisa is a member of Glade Spring Baptist, the congregation that welcomed First Baptist for a joint packing party.

 For 20 years, Lisa has served as the Operation Christmas Child project leader at another local church, Glade Spring Baptist Church, 20 minutes from First Baptist.
 She also serves as an area coordinator.